abhi8827/git_practice_assignmnet01/README.md

 # git_practice_assignmnet01
-This is only for the practice of GitHub Assignment
+This Project  is only for the practice of GitHub Assignment performed by  Abhishek Patel & Shamyal Nabi